List of Assassin's Creed characters: Lorenzo de' Medici

 Lorenzo de' Medici (1 January 1449 – 9 April 1492) (voiced and played by Alex Ivanovici) was an Italian statesman and de facto ruler of the Florentine Republic during the Italian Renaissance.
 Known as "il Magnifico" (the Magnificent) by contemporary Florentines, he was a diplomat, politician and patron of scholars, artists, and poets.
 His life coincided with the high point of the early Italian Renaissance.
 His death in 1492 marked the end of the Golden Age of Florence, as the end of his life also meant the end of the fragile peace he had helped maintain between the various Italian states.
-Lorenzo is buried next to his brother Giuliano in the Medici Chapel in Florence.

-In Assassin's Creed II, Lorenzo is an ally of the Assassins, particularly the House of Auditore, working closely with Giovanni against the corrupt Rodrigo Borgia.
-After Giovanni's death, Lorenzo is saved by Ezio during the Pazzi conspiracy, which starts a long-term partnership between them, with Ezio carrying out several assassination contracts in cities for him.
+In Assassin's Creed: Lineage and Assassin's Creed II, Lorenzo is portrayed as an ally of the Assassins, particularly the House of Auditore, working closely with Giovanni against the corrupt Rodrigo Borgia.
+After Giovanni's death, Lorenzo is saved by Ezio during the Pazzi conspiracy, which starts a long-term partnership between them, with Ezio carrying out several assassination contracts for him.

 Caterina Sforza

-Caterina Sforza (1463–1509) (voiced by Cristina Rosato) was the Countess of Forlì and Imola, and the daughter of Galeazzo Maria Sforza, the Duke of Milan.
+Caterina Sforza (1463 – 28 May 1509) (voiced by Cristina Rosato) was the Countess of Forlì and Imola, and the daughter of Galeazzo Maria Sforza, the Duke of Milan.
 She was engaged to Pope Sixtus IV's nephew, Girolamo Riario, at only 10 years of age, and consummated the marriage at 14.
 As the countess of Forlì, she becomes a strong ally of the Assassin Brotherhood, meeting Ezio after her husband Girolamo traps her on a small island in Romagna.
-Eight years later, Caterina has the Orsi brothers kill her husband after finding out that he was working for the Templars and being a poor husband.
+Eight years later, Caterina has the Orsi brothers kill her husband after finding out that he was working for the Templars and for being a poor husband.
 Caterina offers to keep the Apple of Eden safe in Forlì, but she, Ezio, and Niccolò Machiavelli find the city taken by the Orsi brothers, who were hired by the Templars.
-Retaking the city, Ezio saves Caterina's children from the Orsi and kills them, though the Apple is taken from him by a mysterious monk.
+Retaking the city, Ezio saves Caterina's children from the Orsi and kills them, though the Apple is stolen from him by a mysterious monk.
 In 1500, Caterina travels to the Italian Assassins' headquarters in Monteriggioni, requesting help against Cesare Borgia's army.
 Monteriggioni is besieged by Cesare the next day, causing the town to be destroyed and Caterina to be captured.
 The next year, Caterina is transported to the Castel Sant'Angelo in Rome to be jailed.
 Ezio infiltrates the Castel and frees Caterina with a key taken from Lucrezia Borgia.
 A few weeks later, Caterina returns to Florence to await the restoration of her lands.
 However, her request to Pope Julius II is rejected, and Caterina ultimately dies in Florence from pneumonia in 1509.